Learning More from Less: Unlocking Internal Representations for Benchmark Compression: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we introduce \textsc{RepCore}, a framework leveraging aligned representations to identify representative benchmark subsets.
 Our evaluation confirms that \textsc{RepCore} significantly outperforms output-based baselines in ranking correlation and estimation accuracy, while maintaining robust performance under source model scarcity and temporal distribution shifts.
 For future directions, we aim to extend this paradigm to closed-source models, thereby establishing a unified standard for open and proprietary systems.
-Furthermore, exploring the cross-domain transferability of aligned representations promises to enable efficient coreset selection for specialized domains without task-specific retraining.
+Furthermore, we aim to extend \textsc{RepCore} to more general benchmark settings beyond binary-scored evaluation and explore the cross-domain transferability of aligned representations, enabling efficient coreset selection for broader evaluation protocols and specialized domains.